MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

     1. On Windows 10, confirm that you don’t have an active user session locked or unlocked on your target device.
     1. On Windows Server 2016 or Windows Server 2019, confirm you haven’t reached the maximum number of active user sessions that's configured for your machine, otherwise UI flows won’t be able to create new sessions to run new UI flows.

-2. Known issue: If you are running UI Flows on a computer with a non-English language and see a “502 - Bad request” generic error, make sure you have followed the steps to upgrade your UI Flows  outlined here [Upgrade your UI flows](upgrade.md).
+2. Known issue: If you are running UI flows on a non-English language operating system and you see a “502 - Bad request” generic error, make sure you have followed the [steps to upgrade your UI flows](upgrade.md).

     1. If the **gateway status** is **offline**, confirm that the device is turned on and connected to the Internet.
 You may also [troubleshoot the gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-tshoot)